Southwest Zone

 DIAMOND LAKE: Trout

 Fishing is good, with several limits being harvested.
-The South end and main boat ramps are open.
-But the campgrounds are still closed.
+All boat ramps are open.
 Check with the lodge and the forest service for available camping.

 EMIGRANT LAKE: Largemouth and smallmouth bass, black crappie, bluegill, brown bullhead, catfish, rainbow trout